mchenggit/kabanero-event/architecture/README.md

   - integration
   - production

+Kabanero supports separation of responsibilities.
+It allows a developer to concentrate as much on coding/testing inner loop as possible.
+A developer
+- can stand up a standard development environment very quickly.
+For example, a developer may create a new stack from Appsody or Eclipse Che within minutes.
+- Can rely on the environment to automatically trigger test builds before committing change into source control, with logs made available to the developer.
+- Can rely on the environment to trigger additional release builds and run additional tests, and to be able to debug in the test environment when required.

-Kabanero allows a devops/solution architect to define:
+At the same time, Kabanero allows a devops/solution architect to maintain and control the infrastructure to be made available the devops environment.
+The architect can define:
 - Standardized development environments.
 For example:
-  - Which stacks are available for Appsody
+  - Which stacks and versions are available for Appsody
-  - Which stacks are available for Eclipse Che or Openshift Codeready Workspaces.
+  - Which stacks and versions are available for Eclipse Che or Openshift Codeready Workspaces.
 - How to push an application/service through different build/test stages,  from source control repository to production.
 The architect defines:

   - What actions to take when source code is checked into source control.
   - which Pipelines to execute
   - how to promote to the next stage of the pipeline

-Kabanero allows a developer to concentrate as much on coding/testing inner loop as possible.
-A developer
-- can stand up a standard development environment very quickly.
-For example, a developer may create a new stack from Appsody or Eclipse Che within minutes.
-- Can rely on the environment to automatically trigger test builds before committing change into source control, with logs made available to the developer.
-- Can rely on the environment to trigger additional release builds and run additional tests, and to be able to debug in the test environment when required.

 Kabanero automates the devops infrastructure as much as possible.
 It will
 - offer easy to use defaults.